techie-joe/core/index.md

 ---
-title: Core
+title: Home
-description: An introduction to the template.
+description: An introduction to the Core template.
 layout: home
 ---
 {% include_relative README.md %}